Sestri Levante is known as “the city of the two seas,” because it sits abutting a rocky promontory, called “I’isola,” that stretches out into the sea.

 How to get to Sestri Levante

-Reaching Sestri Levante by car couldn’t be simpler: just take the A12 motorway and exit at Sestri Levante; the motorway exit is one kilometer from the entrance to the town.
+Reaching Sestri Levante by car is very easy: take the A12 highway and exit at Sestri Levante; the highway exit is one kilometer from the entrance to the town center.